JoBeth Coleby-Davis

-JoBeth Lillian Coleby-Davis (born 17 July 1984) is a Bahamian Progressive Liberal Party politician and attorney who has been the Bahamian Minister of Housing and Transport since 23 September 2021 and the Member of Parliament (MP) for Elizabeth since 6 October 2021.
+JoBeth Lillian Coleby-Davis (born 17 July 1984) is a Bahamian Progressive Liberal Party politician and attorney who has been the Bahamian Minister of Energy and Transport since 4 September 2023 and the Member of Parliament for Elizabeth since 16 September 2021.
 Coleby-Davis defeated the FNM incumbent Duane Sands in the 2021 general election.
 She previously served in the Senate from 2017 to 2021.

-Early life
+Early life and education

 Coleby-Davis was born in Freeport, Grand Bahama to Irma (née Bootle) and Wayde Coleby.
-She is the granddaughter of Granville Coleby and the niece of Edwin Coleby.
-She attended Walker Primary School.
 Her family relocated to the United States and then again to the Turks and Caicos where she finished her secondary education at Clement Howell High School.
 She pursued an Associate Degree in Law and Criminal Justice at the College of the Bahamas.
 She then took her studies to the United Kingdom, graduating with a dual Bachelor of Laws with Business Management from Keele University in 2009.
 She took a bar vocational course at Nottingham Trent University the following year before going on to graduate with a Master of Laws in Energy Law and Policy from the University of Dundee.

 Career

 Coleby-Davis was called to the Bar of England and Wales and the Bar of the Bahamas.
-She provided legal counseling to ScotiaBank and the Bahamas Petroleum Company.
-She sat on the board Real Property Tax Appeal Tribunal and participated in the amnesty programme.
+She provided legal counsel to ScotiaBank and the Bahamas Petroleum Company, sat on the board Real Property Tax Appeal Tribunal, and participated in the amnesty programme.

 Coleby-Davis was appointed and sworn in as a Senator in 2017, when the PLP was in opposition.

+Parliament

-She accused the FNM government of being out of touch with millennial Bahamians.
-In October 2020, she announced she would seek the PLP nomination for Elizabeth for the next election.
-She was ratified in February 2021.
+In October 2020, she announced she would seek the PLP nomination for the Elizabeth constituency in the next election.
 She unseated FNM incumbent Duane Sands in the 2021 general election.

-After winning the election, she was appointed to be the Minister of Transport and Housing under the new prime minister, Philip "Brave" Davis Coleby-Davis was officially sworn into parliament on 6 October 2021.
-During the opening of parliament, she seconded the nomination of Patricia Deveaux to become speaker of the House of Assembly of the Bahamas.
+After winning the, she was appointed Minister of Transport and Housing under the new prime minister, Philip Davis.

+As Minister of Transport and Housing, Coleby-Davis oversaw construction processes of subdivisions in Spring City, Abaco and Carmichael Village.
+She also worked on addressing the demand for housing in the Young Professionals Prospect Ridge Community.
+Coleby-Davis's ministry tenure also focused on infrastructure development and public transportation enhancement.

+During a Cabinet reshuffle, Coleby-Davis was appointed Minister of Energy and Transport.
+As minister, she developed a comprehensive plan to tackle the energy crisis, focusing on solar power, grid modernization, and LNG implementation.

+Personal life

+Coleby-Davis is married to Donovan Davis Jr., an IT specialist.
+They have a daughter.